Ranginang67/Firecrack/README.md

 # Firecrack

-Whats is firecrack tools ?
+What is firecrack tools ?
 Firecrack tools are tools for testing and testing on websites or Facebook accounts, conducting<br>
 testing on hundreds of Facebook accounts with random accounts and random wordlist, and there are<br>
 for testing websites, such as admin finder and deface with file upload method, and Bing dorking<br>